NO FEES UNTIL WE WIN

 The DMV requires new riders to take an annual pass or fail motorcycle test.
 The instructor must rank the rider’s driving skills to determine if they are still eligible to operate a motorcycle.
 You will be asked to demonstrate these skills:

-If you have sustained injuries in the city of Los Angeles as a result of a motorcycle accident, our experienced personal injury attorneys at West Coast Trial Lawyers will help you get the compensation you deserve for losses you have suffered, which include medical bills, property damage, lost wages, and pain and suffering.
+If you have sustained injuries as a result of a motorcycle accident, our experienced personal injury attorneys at West Coast Trial Lawyers will help you get the compensation you deserve for losses you have suffered, which include medical bills, property damage, lost wages, and pain and suffering.